Liam-Zhou/Chuwa0910/ShortQuestions/hw5.md

 ## 16. What is the cocurrent collections?
 Concurrent collections are thread-safe collections introduced in Java to support concurrent access by multiple threads without the need for explicit synchronization.
 Examples include ConcurrentHashMap and ConcurrentLinkedQueue.

-## 17.	what kind of locks you know?
+## 17. What kind of locks you know?
 There are various types of locks in Java, including:

 * synchronized blocks/methods